acryptos/docs.acryptos.com/faq.md

 ### 2. What is the main goal of the treasury?

-* The treasury funds will be used to improve the project \(marketing/pr/administration/management/insurance/etc\).
+* The treasury funds will be used to improve the project \(marketing/pr/administration/management/audit/etc\).

 ### 3. Who controls the treasury?

-* The treasury will be controlled via governance.
+* The treasury is controlled via governance.

 ### 4. Am I eligible to vote and where do I vote?